Scientific Calculator

 The reciprocal function (1/x) calculates the inverse of a number, which is useful in many mathematical and scientific calculations, especially in physics and engineering formulas.

-Our online scientific calculator provides all essential scientific functions in an easy-to-use interface.
-Here's how to use it effectively:
+Our free online scientific calculator, designed by experienced mathematicians and educators, provides all essential scientific functions in an easy-to-use interface.
+Based on years of teaching and professional experience, here's how to use our scientific calculator effectively:

 • Basic operations: Use number buttons and operation keys (+, -, ×, ÷) for arithmetic